phdata/archway/docs/development.md

 In order to run the API locally, you'll need to prepare your development environment.

 Create your `application.conf` file in `api/src/main/resources/` and initialize properties based on description in file [Service.md](service.md).
+File `application-template.conf` serves as an empty template for configuration file.

 ### Run The App (API-focused development)